Burnchat/burnchat/README.md

 ### 🔥 What is BurnChat?

 We build **ephemeral, zero-log communication tools**.
-Messages live in server RAM during the session and cache in your browser's sessionStorage.
-Server copy burns with the room.
-Browser copy dies with the tab. **Nothing ever touches disk.**
+The server is a pure relay — messages pass through and are **never stored**.
+The only copy lives in your browser's sessionStorage and dies when you close the tab.
+No database.
+No disk.
+No RAM storage. **Nothing.**

 ---